 The Upstarts: How Uber, Airbnb, and the Killer Companies of the New Silicon Valley Are Changing the World

 In this 2017 work, Bloomberg journalist Brad Stone investigates two incredibly well-funded, high-flying “Unicorn” startups of the new economy: Uber and Airbnb.
-Stone explores in depth how such disruptive firms navigate regulatory challenges that could potentially disrupt their marketplace strategies.
+Stone explores how such disruptive firms navigate regulatory challenges that could disrupt their marketplace strategies.

 Zero to One: Notes on Startups, or How to Build the Future